U.S. Tests Missile With A Range Prohibited By Now-Abandoned Treaty

 The INF Treaty had barred the possession, production or flight-testing of all types of missiles with a range between 310 miles and 3,417 miles (500 kilometers to 5,500 kilometers) — nuclear weapons considered especially destabilizing because of their short flight times.
 The Soviet Union and the U.S. had both deployed such weapons in Europe.

-The Pentagon's announcement on Monday said the missile was fired from a ground mobile launcher on San Nicolas island, Calif., and "accurately impacted its target after more than 500 kilometers of flight."
+The Pentagon's announcement on Monday said the missile was fired from a ground mobile launcher on San Nicolas Island, Calif., and "accurately impacted its target after more than 500 kilometers of flight."

 Hinting that the test was likely the beginning of a program to build additional weapons once barred by the treaty, it added: "Data collected and lessons learned from this test will inform [the Department of Defense's] development of future intermediate-range capabilities."